RomuloOliveira/commit-messages-guide/README.md

 # p, pick = use commit
 # r, reword = use commit, but edit the commit message
 # e, edit = use commit, but stop for amending
-# s, squash = use commit, but meld into previous commit
+# s, squash = use commit, but meld into the previous commit
 # f, fixup = like "squash", but discard this commit's log message
 # x, exec = run command (the rest of the line) using shell
 # d, drop = remove commit